Leukemia is the type of disease that is caused due to a problem with the blood cells. Leukemia is also known as cancer of blood or Blood Cancer.

 - Cytokines (To control the immune system, substances are produced inside the body)

-- Monoclonal antibodies (Treatment Leukaemia Cancer that uses alemtuzumab that specifically targets a protein found on CLL (chronic lymphocytic leukaemia) blood cells.
+- Monoclonal antibodies (Treatment Leukemia Cancer that specifically targets a protein found on CLL (chronic lymphocytic leukemia) blood cells.

 - Rash or a Swelling due to IV infusions